Proposer Generated Resource

 This modified stand-alone version of the RCT, which differs slightly from the observer's RCT found in the OPT Suite, would be known as RCT-proposing, i.e., the RCT version to be used in conjunction with the Proposal Submission Tool - the PST.
 Like the PST, the RCT-proposing uses your my.nrao.edu account.

 RCT-proposing should be used by proposers requesting spectral-line resources or non-default VLA WIDAR resources.
-Note that some spectral line science, such as high-redshift CO detections, can be achieved with selecting a default NRAO resource in the PST and the use of this RCT-proposing may not be necessary.
+Note that some spectral line science, such as high-redshift CO observations, can be achieved with selecting a default NRAO resource in the PST and the use of this RCT-proposing may not be necessary.

 Once a custom resource is made with this tool, please download the Portable Document Format (PDF) that captures its parameters using the tool's interface (under the Validation tab).
 The generated PDF file should then be uploaded to the PST; note that the resource name, copied into the the PDF, should match the resource name entered in the PST.